otoukebri/Spring-Course-Oak3/README.md

 >Multiple files are possible
 >Able to combine with `@Configuration` annotations

-Some other ways to load the Context
+Some other (older) ways to load the Context

 ```java
 // Load Java Configuration class